icon-community/icon.community/README.md

 # icon.community – The Official ICON Community Website

+The icon.community website is the main hub to direct members of the ICON ecosystem to available resources.

 This repository contains the code and assets for the [icon.community](https://icon.community) site.
 To preview the site in a local environment, you'll need to install the Hugo static site generator.

 ## How to Install Hugo